Why was Sir Walter Ralegh executed?

 Sir Walter Ralegh (Raleigh) was a great favourite of Queen Elizabeth I. So how did he fall from grace and come to be executed in 1618?
 BBC History Revealed explains…

-He may have been a great adventurer and favourite of Elizabeth I – and supposedly happy to get his coat muddy to save the Queen some laundry – but Walter Raleigh had been tempting fate for decades before his demise in 1618.
+He may have been a great adventurer and favourite of Elizabeth I – and supposedly happy to get his coat muddy to save the queen some laundry – but Walter Ralegh had been tempting fate for decades before his demise in 1618.

 It was a failure.
-Raleigh’s men attacked a Spanish settlement, against royal orders, leading Spain to put pressure on James to act.
-Willing to oblige, in 1618 the King finally delivered on the death sentence handed out 15 years earlier.
+Ralegh’s men attacked a Spanish settlement, against royal orders, leading Spain to put pressure on James to act.
+Willing to oblige, in 1618 the king finally delivered on the death sentence handed out 15 years earlier.

 This article is taken from the August 2019 issue of BBC History Revealed

 Enhance the festive season with a subscription to BBC History Magazine + David Mitchell's latest masterpiece UNRULY - signed and hardback!